-The spread (or difference) between the yields on the two- and ten-year U.S. Treasury notes is an important gauge regarding the current “shape” of the yield curve.
-The yield curve is simply the yields on bonds of varying maturities – typically from three months to 30 years – plotted on a graph.
+The spread between the yields on the two- and ten-year U.S. Treasury notes, for example, is an important gauge regarding the current “shape” of the yield curve.
+The yield curve is a graph with plotted points that represent the yields over time on bonds of varying maturities— typically from three months to 30 years.

-Investors analyze the shape of the yield curve – and the changes to the shape – to gain a sense of economic expectations.
+Investors analyze the shape of the yield curve—and the changes to its shape—to gain a sense of economic expectations.
 When the market foresees an environment of stronger growth, higher inflation, and/or interest-rate increases by the Federal Reserve, the yield curve steepens.
 “Steepening" means that the yields on longer-term bonds rise more than the yields on short-term bonds.
 (Keep in mind, prices and yields move in opposite directions).

 Conversely, when investors expect weaker growth, lower inflation, and easier Fed policy, the yield curve often flattens.
 In this case, the yields on longer-term bonds fall more than the yields on short-term issues.

 One of the most popular ways to measure these changes is to measure the difference between the yields on the 2- and 10-year Treasury notes.
 The following chart shows the difference in this spread over time.

 When the line in the graph rises, the yield curve is steepening (in other words, the difference or spread between the 2- and 10-year yields is rising).

 When the line falls, it means the yield curve is flattening (i.e., the difference between the 2- and 10-year yields is declining).

 When the line dips below zero, it means that the yield curve is “inverted”—or in other words, a rare case where short-term bonds are yielding more than their longer-term counterparts.
 With this knowledge, you can see various aspects of economic history displayed in the chart: